Planning a Trip? 11 Expert Tips for the Modern Retired Traveler

 1. Plan ahead before setting out

-A little preparation before traveling goes a long way to ensure your health stays in tip-top shape, no matter where you’re traveling to.
+A little preparation before traveling goes a long way to ensure your health stays in tip-top shape, no matter where you’re traveling.
 Start by packing enough of your prescription meds for the entire trip, and consider tossing in a few extra doses to cover any unexpected delays.

-If flying or boarding a train, keep them in your carry-on for easy access.
+If flying or boarding a train, keep your prescription medications in your carry-on for easy access.
 If traveling internationally, leave them in their original, labeled containers.

 Visit your primary health provider before traveling to review any health concerns and ensure you get the necessary vaccinations.
 Write down emergency contacts and research healthcare options, like nearby clinics or pharmacies, at your destination.
 And, don’t scrimp on comprehensive travel insurance either.
 It can be a safety net, especially for covering medical emergencies or managing pre-existing conditions.